Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-m6GfDtkUlbQ.md

 # [April 12th, 2022 Livestream](../2022-04-12.md)
 ## Q&A: Are you planning to implement DLSS/FSR?
 https://www.youtube.com/watch?v=m6GfDtkUlbQ
+This question was possibly duplicated with a more recent answer: [May 6th, 2022 Livestream Q&A: Do we have DLSS- if not, may we?](./yt-99SoH5ZXCO4.md) [https://www.youtube.com/watch?v=99SoH5ZXCO4](https://www.youtube.com/watch?v=99SoH5ZXCO4)

 ### Topics
 * [Technology > Graphics](../topics/technology/graphics.md)